hapax/hapax.github.io/assets/problem-time.md

 And that is really the point I want to make: while the folk Cartesian may draw the wrong conclusions, the *premises are sound*.
 There is something strange about being in a mind.
-There is also something strange about being in time.
+There is something strange about being in time.

 #### The problem of time